Disability Awareness & Education

 The National Center for Accessible Media focuses on media and information technology products for individuals with disabilities along with various links and resources for accessible media.

-The learning Disabilities Association advocates on behalf of persons with learning disabilities and supports research into the causes of learning disabilities.
+The learning Disabilities Association of America advocates on behalf of persons with learning disabilities and supports research into the causes of learning disabilities.

 National Center for Learning Disabilities